cldf-clts/soundvectors/README.md

 ## Installation

 Make sure you have cloned into this repository, and `clts2vec` is your current working repository.
+We assume that you have set up a fresh virtual environment that you are working on.
 Then, you can simply install all dependencies by running:

 ```
 clts2vec$ pip install -e .